Hindu pilgrimage sites in India: Kashi Vishwanath (Varanasi)

 Kashi Vishwanath Temple is Hindu temple dedicated to Shiva located in the ancient holy city of Varanasi, Uttar Pradesh, India.
 The temple is a prominent Hindu pilgrimage site, and is one of the twelve Jyotirlinga shrines.
-The presiding deity is known by the names Vishwanath and Vishweshwara (IAST: Viśvanātha and Viśveśvara), literally meaning Lord of the Universe.
+The presiding deity is known by the names Vishwanath and Vishweshwara (IAST: Viśvanātha and Viśveśvara), literally meaning "Lord of the Universe".
 The temple has been managed by a board of trustees set up by the government of Uttar Pradesh since 1983.
 On 1 January 2023, a record 3.35 lakh pilgrims visited the temple.
-In the month of January 2023, the temple saw an average footfall of above 45,000 per day.
+In the month of January 2023, the temple received approximately 45,000 visitors per day.